Research Robots Humanoid Applications Industries Technology Contact

 Ingress Protection (IP) Ratings

-Defining the standard for durability in mobile robotics.
-Understand how IP ratings protect Autonomous Guided Vehicles (AGVs) from dust, debris, and liquids in challenging industrial environments.
+Setting the durability bar for mobile robots.
+See how IP ratings shield AGVs from dust, dirt, and liquids in tough industrial spots.

 Ingress Protection (IP) Ratings AGV